ibm-cloud-docs/ibm-cloud-provider-for-terraform/deploy-tim-module-example.md

 {{site.data.keyword.attribute-definition-list}}

-# Deploy a VPC using example of Terraform IBM Module
+# Deploy a VPC using an example
 {: #deploy-tim-module-example}
 {: toc-content-type="how-to"}
 {: toc-services="vpc"}